weblate/website/content/contribute.en.md

 We are a project run by a non-profit and realised by volunteers.
 As such, we rely on the help of people like you.

 There are many tasks from different topics that need to be done.
-Among them, many that are suitable for people who don't yet have a lot of experience with data protected.
+Among them, many that are suitable for people who don't yet have a lot of experience with data protection.
 On this page, we have compiled a list of the most important ones.
 If there's something you want to contribute to, we would greatly appreciate your help.
 Thank you so much for looking into contributing to datarequests.org!

 <article id="cdb" class="list-article icon-list-article">